$\mathcal{N} = (0, 2)$ higher-spin supergravity in AdS$_3$: Introduction

-In practice, Vasiliev higher-spin gravity theories in $2+1\mathrm{d}$ are conjectured to be dual to the `t Hooft limit of 2d minimal model CFTs~\cite{Gaberdiel:2010pz, Gaberdiel:2012uj, Creutzig:2011fe, Candu:2012jq}, which are interaction CFTs with higher-spin currents.
+Classically, as higher-spin gauge symmetry is given, the simplest gravity theory with matter is the so-called Vasiliev higher-spin gravity theory, where the action of higher-spin fields are given by the Chern-Simons formalism, while matter fields are added in by a tower of 1-order differential equations.
+In practice, Vasiliev higher-spin gravity theories in $2+1\mathrm{d}$ are conjectured to be dual to the `t Hooft limit of 2d minimal model CFTs up to 1-loop order~\cite{Gaberdiel:2010pz, Gaberdiel:2012uj, Creutzig:2011fe, Candu:2012jq}, which are interaction CFTs with higher-spin currents.
 As conserved currents, including the (super)conformal currents, in $2\mathrm{d}$ CFTs are either ``holomorphic'' (left-moving) or ``anti-holomorphic'' (right-moving), theories with different numbers of supersymmetries, e.g. $\cn = (p, q)$, on the two sides can be constructed~\cite{Melnikov:2019tpl}.
 Also, such $\cn = (p, q)$ (super)conformal symmetry can be realized as asymptotic symmetry of certain supergravity theories in AdS$_3$~\cite{Achucarro:1986uwr, Achucarro:1989gm}.
 Recently, higher-spin symmetry with $\cn = (0, 2)$ supersymmetry was observed in the IR fixed point of some double-scaled 2d disordered models~\cite{Peng:2018zap}, see~\cite{Chang:2021fmd,Chang:2021wbx} for similar observations in 3d.
-Therefore, while most previous work on $3\mathrm{d} \text{ HS}/2\mathrm{d} \text{ CFT}$ holography focus on theories with equal amount of supersymmetry on left-moving and right-moving sectors~\cite{Creutzig:2011fe,Candu:2012jq,Henneaux:2012ny,Hanaki:2012yf,Datta:2012km,Peng:2012ae,Gaberdiel:2013vva,Gaberdiel:2014yla}, it is meaningful to look for a higher-spin supergravity in AdS3 that possibly possessing $\cn = (0, 2)$ supersymmetry.
-In this paper we construct explicitly such higher-spin theories with $\cn = (0, 2)$ supersymmetry.
+Therefore, while most previous work on $3\mathrm{d} \text{ HS}/2\mathrm{d} \text{ CFT}$ holography focus on theories with equal amount of supersymmetry on left-moving and right-moving sectors~\cite{Creutzig:2011fe,Candu:2012jq,Henneaux:2012ny,Hanaki:2012yf,Datta:2012km,Peng:2012ae,Gaberdiel:2013vva,Gaberdiel:2014yla}, it is meaningful to look for a higher-spin supergravity in AdS$_3$ that possibly possessing $\cn = (0, 2)$ supersymmetry.
+In this paper we construct explicitly such higher-spin theories with $\cn = (0, 2)$ supersymmetry to the linearized level.